Wasserstein Barycenter Soft Actor-Critic: Experiments

+\textbf{Performance on DeepMind control suite tasks. }We further assess WBSAC performance on seven challenging tasks from DeepMind control suite \cite{tassa2018deepmind} with both dense and sparse reward settings, which are known to be difficult for many off-policy, model-free reinforcement learning algorithms.

+Figure~\ref{fig:dmc} depicts the average return and its standard deviation for five seeds.
+The results demonstrate that WBSAC outperforms the baselines and successfully solves the challenging humanoid-run task on which other methods fail.
+Table~\ref{tab:dmc_results} provides the average of last ten evaluation of the optimized policies.

-To assess the exploration capabilities of WBSAC, we conducted tests in a navigation maze, which is a modified version of the PointMaze Medium-v3 environment \cite{de2023gymnasium}.
+\textbf{Exploration capability. }To assess the exploration capabilities of WBSAC, we conducted tests in a navigation maze, which is a modified version of the PointMaze Medium-v3 environment \cite{de2023gymnasium}.
 In this PointMaze Medium-v3 setup, the agent's objective is to guide a ball to an unknown goal location within the maze.
 The ball starts in the maze's center, and we've designated two possible goal locations: the top-right and bottom-left corners.
 A sparse $0-1$ reward is applied upon reaching the goal.
 We train the agent for $100\text{k}$ steps, with its policy being evaluated every $5000$ steps.
 We present the average return and average coverage across $3$ different random seeds.

-Figure \ref{fig:maze} indicates WBSAC achieves a higher coverage percentage than both DARC and SAC; however, there is no significant difference in average return among the methods for this task.
+Figure~\ref{fig:coverage} indicates WBSAC achieves a higher coverage percentage than other baselines.
+Figure~\ref{fig:eight-panel} presents exploration heatmaps for the PointMaze task from one representative seed to visually evaluate exploration efficacy in this sparse reward setting.
+As shown in Figure~\ref{fig:eight-panel}, WBSAC exploration policy achieves more comprehensive state-space coverage compared to baselines.
+In comparison to baselines, WBSAC wastes less resources on visiting non-rewarding regions of the maze, and focus its exploration on promising areas, which is because of directed exploration.
+The heatmap of our pessimistic policy shows that WBSAC successfully identifies multiple distinct paths to the goal, which indicates a more robust understanding of the task.

-{\textbf{Hyperparameter Sensitivity }}WBSAC relies on two hyperparameters, $\lambda$, which determines the transition rate from pessimistic strategy to optimistic behavior, and $\beta_o$, which controls the amount of uncertainty used to compute the optimistic policy.
-Figure \ref{fig:sensitivity} depicts the average return across five seeds in the Ant case study.
-The results indicate that WBSAC's performance is robust to variations in these hyperparameter values.
-More ablations on hyperparameter sensitivity are provided in the Appendix.
-D.
+\textbf{Hyperparameter sensitivity.} WBSAC relies on two hyperparameters, $\lambda$, which determines the transition rate from pessimistic strategy to optimistic behavior, and $\beta_o$, which controls the amount of uncertainty used to compute the optimistic policy.
+Figure~\ref{fig:cheetahLambda_app} and Figure~\ref{fig:betaCheetah_app} demonstrate that the degree of optimism and the exploration schedule parameter affect the agent's performance.
+For very low values of $\lambda$ the policy remains pessimistic for longer, which slows down exploration and convergence to optimal behavior.
+Conversely, very high values of $\lambda$ lead to a rapid shift towards the optimistic policy and can cause unstable learning or convergence to poor local optima.
+Finally, removing the influence of critic disagreement on the optimistic actor's objective by setting the optimistic degree $\beta_o=0$ leads to a noticeable degradation in WBSAC's performance.

-\section{Conclusion, Limitations and Future Work}
+\section{Conclusion, limitations and future work}

 We present the WBSAC framework, a model-free deep reinforcement algorithm that uses dual actors.
 We use the Wasserstein barycenter of two pessimistic and optimistic policies to make a balance between exploration and exploitation.
 By adjusting the hyperparameters, WBSAC starts with a pessimistic strategy and gradually shifts to an optimistic behavior.
 This enhances sample efficiency and facilitates a smooth exploration process.
 This is validated through several experiments.